 This work makes three main contributions: the theory of student conceptions, the theory of student educational decisions, and the preliminary survey instrument for evaluating student conceptions.
 This work has applications in CS curriculum design as well as for future research in the CS education community.

 You can read my dissertation here, if you’re interested.

-I’ve published a paper on some of the preliminary results, although the stuff presented in the dissertation is a lot more detailed and complete.
+I’ve published 2 papers on the results, although the stuff presented in the dissertation is a lot more detailed and complete.

 What Game Developers Look for in a New Graduate

 In the summer of 2009, I interned at a company that develops games for the Playstation 3.
 I know that CS students are often interested in video game programming, and I wanted to have a few war stories I could talk with them about.
 I figured that the teachers in the SIGCSE community might also be curious, so I did an interview and survey based study to try and elicit what was important to game companies in a college hire.

 - Hewner, Michael, and Mark Guzdial.
 2010.
 What Game Developers Look for in a New Graduate: Interviews and Surveys at One Game Company.
 Proceedings of SIGCSE 2010.
 In Milwaukee, Wisconsin USA.
 [PDF]

 Prior to my work on student conceptions of Computer Science, I was very interested in CS student identity (i.e. when and if students think of themselves as computer science people).
 I found the theory of self categorization theory to be illuminating, especially because it addressed many of the issues that are tied up with CS: stereotypes, high/low status, when people distance themselves from an identity (e.g. “I may be majoring in CS but I don’t really think of my self as a CS kind of person.”), and how identity affects behavior.

 I still think this area is extremely interesting, but one of the things I discovered in a subsequent research project is that influencing identity is quite tricky.